gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Allow a `Binary` to be attached to a publication.
 - Update publication so that a binary's include, link and runtime files are published.

-## Story: Variant aware dependency resolution
+## Feature: Variant aware dependency resolution

 Depends on a number of stories in [dependency-resolution.md](dependency-resolution.md).
 The plan is roughly: